sisay2405/Phiscal-fitness-app/README.md

 ## About The Project

 This app build with the existing knowledge of the React basics, and give you further practice working with codebase linting, component testing, Redux Toolkit, and TypeScript.
-A user should, at the bare minimum: exercise (add exercise, [pushup, pull, number, completed/not] save to storage , loop)  \* Create complex workouts easily  \*Define your own exercises with custom durations \* Add , update and remove exercises.
+A user should, at the bare minimum:

+- exercise (add exercise, [pushup, pull, number, completed/not] save to storage , loop)
+- Create complex workouts easily
+- Define your own exercises with custom durations
+- update and remove exercises

 This app used Redux Toolkit and state slices to manage any state data needed across multiple components.
 In the case where data is created and used only within one component (or possibly one and a few of its direct children), consider using useState() or useReducer() and traditional prop drilling.
 Most apps will use a combination of "local" state management (useState() and useReducer()) and "global" state management (Redux or Context API).